cptpiepmatz/aces-exercises/submissions/ex-sheet-3/submission.typ

 #pagebreak()

 == Exercise 2

 2.
-  The MAS provides acceptable solutions by randomly selecting colors, which means solutions are also found randomly.
+  The MAS provides acceptable solutions by backtracking.
-  When an agent's color conflicts with another agent's, it picks a new color at random.
-  The use of the asyncio runtime ensures that color selection avoids data races, maintaining proper operation.
+  The solution found depends upon the initial instance, which is randomly generated and an invalid solution.
+  The first agent changes its color depending on the colors of the other agents and, then, communicates the new system state to its neighbors.
+The neighbors change their respective colors accordingly until a solution is found.

 3.
-  Since the colors are chosen at random and new colors are chosen at random, the MAS has the potential to eventually find all possible solutions.
+  Yes, the initial state is random.
+For all initial random states, the MAS will find a valid solution.
+Since the initial state is random, we are able to find all possible solutions.

 4.
   The MAS terminates when a valid solution is found.
-  However, if no solution exists, it will run indefinitely.
-  The system does not guarantee convergence because conflicts are resolved by randomly picking new colors.
-  This means the newly chosen color might also create a conflict, making it possible for the system to revert to a worse state (further from a solution) than before.
+  The search for a solution converges, since a version of domain pruning is used.
+  When changing its color state, an agent checks for available colors, i.e., those not used by other agents.
+It, then, picks one from the colors still available.